-The 2013 Comprehensive Plan used future development maps with character areas to describe and plan land use in the county.
-Character area planning combines form and function to define distinct areas in a community and move the community toward its vision.
-The goal is to identify overall patterns of development, not just individual land uses on a lot-by lot basis.
-A character area has unique characteristics, holds potential to develop into a unique area when given planning and guidance, or must be cared for in special ways because of its particular development issues.
-Character area planning gives consideration to geographical features, like floodplains and existing greenspace, when planning future development.
+2013 Comprehensive The Plan used development maps with character areas to describe an plan land use in the county.
+Character area planning combines form and function to define distinct areas community and move the community toward it The goal is to identify overall patter development, not just individual land uses on lot-by lot basis.
+A character area has unique character, holds hen given potential to develop into a e are planning and guidance, or must be red for in special ways because of its partial development issues.
+Character area planning consideration to geographical features, like floozplains and existing greenspace, when planning future development.
 The 2013 Comprehensive Plan also followed the Transect Model, where character areas run the gamut from the least developed, most rural area.
 "Greenspace/Conservation", to the most developed "Industrial" areas.
 Future development maps graphically guide managers in planning commercial, industrial, residential, and recreational development with the geography and existing land uses in mind.